westurner/hubflow/GitFlowForGitHub.md

 git flow feature checkout ##feature-name##
 {% endhighlight %}

+<p><span class="label label-important">Please remember:</span></p>

+* All new work (new features, non-emergency bug fixes) __must__ be done in a new feature branch.
+* Give your feature branches sensible names.
+If you're working on a ticket, use the ticket number as the feature branch name (e.g. ticket-1234).

-## 4. Create Feature Branch On GitHub ##
+## 4. Publish The Feature Branch On GitHub ##

-Push your feature branch back to GitHub to make sure that it exists in the master repo:
+Push your feature branch back to GitHub straight away to:

+1. claim that name before someone else does :)
+1. make sure the feature branch exists on GitHub

 {% highlight bash %}
 git flow feature publish ##feature-name##
 {% endhighlight %}

+<p><span class="label label-important">Please remember:</span></p>

-If the feature branch already exists on the master repo, this command will fail with an error.
+* If the feature branch already exists on the master repo, this command will fail with an error.

+<p><span class="label label-info">Notes:</span></p>

+* We're going to merge this step into step 3 at some point in the future.

 ## 5. Keep Up To Date ##

+You'll need to bring down completed features & hotfixes from other developers, and merge them into your feature branch regularly.
+(Once a day, first thing in the morning, is a good rule of thumb).

 {% highlight bash %}
+# if you're not on your feature branch
+git flow feature checkout ##feature-name##

+# pull down master and develop branches
 git flow update

+# merge develop into your feature branch
+git merge develop
 {% endhighlight %}

 ## 6. Collaborate With Others ##